mdogar10/spring-example/README.md

 # Address Lookup service
-This is a address lookup microservice project built using spring boot, spring restFul client and gradle.
+This is an address lookup microservice project which is built using spring boot, spring restFul client, third party address service and gradle.
-This service lookup an address for the given postcode and returns AddressResponse object.
+This address lookup service can find an address for the given postcode and returns with AddressResponse object.

 ### The structure of the project is as follows:
 * / - Gradle settings, README, etc.